diesel-rs/diesel/CONTRIBUTING.md

 * The usage of LLM's/AI need to be disclosed (See the linked NlNet resource on how to do that in a meaningful way)
 * We ask you to write pull request descriptions and discussion comments on your own.
   We are able to ask an AI agent on our own if we feel that might be helpful.
-* For issues marked as "mentoring available" or "good first issue" consider that these issues are for onboarding new contributors to the code base.
-Consider if fully solving such an issue only by using LLM's/AI is helping you to gain experience.
+* For issues marked as "mentoring available" or "good first issue" the usage of LLM/AI is banned.
+These issues are especially for people that want to learn Rust and Diesel.

 For a more in depth description we would like to point to NlNet's policies about [using generative AI](https://nlnet.nl/foundation/policies/generativeAI/) in projects they are funding.
 This document outlines many of the points above in with more details and explanations.